LMHC, RYT, QCS

 She offers both in-person and virtual services, and is committed to serving her community by providing compassionate care rooted in evidenced-based practices such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based Cognitive Therapy (M-BCT), and Trauma-Informed Yoga.
 Learn more about Kate's treatment approach and services here.

 Kate believes that you have an innate ability to create a shift in your mental health, and you may just need someone to help you discover it, strengthen it, and work through the shift with you.
 She understands the deep impact that mental health concerns can have on a person’s life and she is eager to help you bring a sense of calm, contentment, and control back into yours.

-"You already have the ability to heal yourself and grow.
-I will work to help you find it and keep it." -Kate
+"You already have the ability to create wellness.
+I will work to help you find, it and keep it." -Kate

 Cognitive Behavioral Therapy (CBT)